defifuture/erc20-batched-meta-transactions/README.md

 If the meta tx was "stolen", the signature check would fail because the `msg.sender` address would not be the same as the intended relayer's address.

-### A mailicious (or too impatient) user sending a meta tx with the same nonce through multiple relayers at once
+### A malicious (or too impatient) user sending a meta tx with the same nonce through multiple relayers at once

 A user that is either malicious or just impatient could submit a meta tx with the same nonce (for the same token contract) to various relayers.
 Only one of them would get the relayer fee (the first one on-chain), while the others would get an invalid meta transaction.

-**Solution:** Relayers could share between each other th information about which meta transactions they have pending (sort of an info mempool).
+**Solution:** Relayers could **share a list of their pending meta txs** between each other (sort of an info mempool).

 The relayers don't have to fear that someone would steal their respective pending transactions, due to the front-running protection (see above).

 If relayers see meta transactions from a certain sender address that have the same nonce and are supposed to be relayed to the same token smart contract, they can decide that only the first registered meta tx goes through and others are dropped (or in case meta txs were registered at the same time, the remaining meta tx could be randomly picked).

+At a minimum, relayers need to share this meta tx data (in order to detect meta tx collision):

+- sender address
+- token address
+- nonce

 ## FAQ